 Louisville, KY — In February of 2017, I organized a rally to call for the resignation of the district’s wildly unpopular Superintendent, Dr. Donna Hargens.
-What happened next was a series of lies, set-ups, and maneuvers to not only push me off the PTA board without cause, but to prevent me and others who “rocked the boat” by advocating for Black, Brown, and poor kids in Louisville’s “West End” from ever having a chance to serve.
+What happened next was a series of lies, set-ups, and maneuvers to not only push me off the PTA board without a legitimate “cause,” but to prevent me and others who “rocked the boat” by advocating for Black, Brown, and poor kids in Louisville’s “West End” from having a chance to serve.

-Although these events took place years ago, they are of particular concern today, because we are now witnessing similar behaviors by the largest teachers’ union in the state, Jefferson County Teachers Association.
+In 2021, I raised these concerns because we witnessed similar behaviors by the largest teachers’ union in the state, Jefferson County Teachers Association.

 It is my belief that JCPS exhibits a “pattern or practice” of discrimination, and that it lacks the ability and will to self-correct.
 Please join me in petitioning the US Department of Justice to conduct an investigation into patterns or practices such as these.

 Below is a similar pattern of events that took place from 2017-2019, along with links to recordings and other documentation, including evidence that district leaders were made aware.

 On February 20, 2017, I published this blog post, Time to Go! and also emailed it to our subscriber base.